-Salam and good morning from Abu Dhabi, where it’s business as usual.
-The sky is blue and temperatures reach an astonishing 39 degrees Celcius.
-After yesterday’s visit to Legoland Dubai and Motiongate, I’m ready for more theme park fun today.
-However, I must admit that the United Arab Emirates are actually way too hot in September.
-It’s even hardly bearable to walk outside during the summer months.
-Luckily, the tourist paradise of Yas Island has multiple ways to escape the heat.
-You can spend an entire (expensive) day at the air-conditioned Yas Mall, you could have some splashing fun at Yas Waterworld or soak up the Swedish atmosphere at a local Ikea.
+I’m in the United Arab Emirates in September.
+And although travelling is fun, I must admit that this isn’t the ideal month for a trip to the UAE.
+It’s just way too hot.
+Luckily, the tourist paradise of Yas Island offers multiple ways to escape the heat.
+You could spend an entire day at the air-conditioned Yas Mall, you could have some splashing fun at Yas Waterworld or soak up the Swedish atmosphere at a local Ikea.
 I really don’t care for shopping, swimming or Scandinavian furniture, but amusement park enthusiasts aren’t forgotten.
-Yas Island is actually home to 2 theme parks: Ferrari World and Warner Bros World Abu Dhabi.
+Yas Island is actually home to two theme parks: Ferrari World and Warner Bros World Abu Dhabi.
 Both parks are (mostly) indoors and the air-conditioning creates an ideal ambient temperature.
-Great, I’d love to spend my day there.

 I will be visiting Ferrari World later this afternoon, but my day starts at Warner Bros World.
 This park opened in the summer of 2018, which means that it’s brand new.
-The exterior facade is still shiny and the entrance gate looks great.
+The exterior facade is still shiny and the entrance gate looks grand.
 Thanks to its spacious security check and the many ticket booths, it actually feels like I’m entering an airport.
 It may be a tad too clean, but it has an undeniable grandeur and the impressive film soundtracks fit perfectly.
-So yes, my first impressions are good and I do suspect that Warner Bros World will blow my mind a couple of times today.
-Spoiler alert: that suspicion is correct.
+So yes, my first impressions are good and I suspect that Warner Bros World will blow my mind a couple of times today.

-Yesterday, I unfortunately missed two coaster bingos.
-That’s something I’d like to avoid today by riding Warner Bros’ 2 roller coasters as early as possible.
-The first one can be found in Dynamite Gulch, the cartoony version of a classic western village.
+Warner Bros World offers two roller coasters.
+The first one can be found at Dynamite Gulch, the cartoony version of a classic western village.
 The ride is called Fast and Furry-ous and it’s themed to Roadrunner & Coyote.
 There’s no doubt that the decoration is beautiful.
-This Intamin coaster was integrated into a beautiful mountain landscape, as if it was an inverted version of Big Thunder Mountain.
-Besides, the park added loads of funny details and the train – including onboard audio – looks great.
-However, the ride turns out to be rather disappointing.
+This Intamin coaster was integrated into a beautiful mountain landscape, as if it were an inverted version of Big Thunder Mountain.
+Besides, the park added loads of funny details and the train even features onboard audio.
+The ride, however, turns out to be rather disappointing.
 This is mainly due to the roughness.
-The ride is not overly tall (18 meters) or fast (50 km/h), but Fast and Furry-ous lacks the smoothness that most Vekoma family coasters have.
+The ride is not overly tall or fast, but Fast and Furry-ous lacks the smoothness that most Vekoma family coasters have.
 I definitely prefer Kvasten and Orkanen over this shaky experience.

-Dynamite Gulch is stunningly beautiful, but Fast and Furry-ous is its only must-do.
-That’s why I walk towards the nearby Cartoon Junction, which has considerably more rides.
-The facades in this area are all beautiful and Warner Bros has hidden some very surprising attractions behind them.
-One of those surprises is Scooby Doo – The Museum of Mysteries.
+Swiss Cheese Spin was fun, but its neighbour is even more surprising.
+I’m talking about Scooby Doo – The Museum of Mysteries.
 This is a trackless dark ride through a museum where lots of things seem to go wrong.
 But hey, wait a minute… doesn’t that sound like the story line of Mystic Manor?
 Yes, these rides definitely have their similarities.
 Of course, there’s the Scooby Doo theme and Warner Bros’ animatronics are a lot simpler.
 Still, I can sense a certain Mystic Manor vibe in this attraction.
 Just like Hong Kong Disneyland‘s most legendary dark ride, The Museum of Mysteries has a brilliant atmosphere and the finale is nothing short of fabulous.
-This final scene uses the trackless system in the best possible way, which results in a chaotic moment including 4 (!) criss-crossing vehicles.
 After reaching the unload station, I can actually only think about one thing: I want to do this again.
 And again.
 And again.

-The 3rd must-visit attraction at Cartoon Junction is Ani-Mayhem.
+Another must visit attraction at Cartoon Junction is Ani-Mayhem.
 Just like the previous rides, this interactive dark ride is one of the best of its kind.
 In general, I don’t like laser shooter dark rides that much, but this version provides great fun.
 This is mainly due to the unique concept.
 Guests experience Ani-Mayhem as hurried postmen who need to scan as many packages as possible.
-This storyline feels refreshing compared to those other dark rides in which you need to kill bad guys.
+This is a refreshing and clear story line.
 Besides, Ani-Mayhem features some unique scenes that even transport you into space.
 Marvin The Martian’s beloved quote “There is supposed to be a kaboom” is undoubtedly applicable to this attraction, because this ride truly is a blast!

-After riding Ani-Mayhem, I (temporarily) say goodbye to the cartoons.
-When entering Gotham City, the atmosphere changes dramatically.
-Both the fluffy clouds and the Looney Tunes disappear.
-They make way for a raw, dingy part of a big city.
-It’s dark and cold, but in the best possible way.
-Although the atmosphere is totally different, the theming level remains incredibly high.
-This is especially well noticeable while riding the park’s Disk’o Coaster.
+Let’s talk about the Disk’o Coaster.
 You may know this attraction type from Plopsaland or Movie Park.
 It’s a nice ride, but nothing too special.
 The designers of Warner Bros World, however, turned this simple flat ride into a visual masterpiece.
 I’m serious: I could watch The Riddler Revolution all day long if I had the time.
 Just add a factory theme, a smoke machine and let a light engineer do his job… That’s literally all you need to transform a simple Disk’o Coaster into a stunning eye-catcher.

 There are ways to distinguish the very best theme parks from the mediocre ones.
 It’s simple: just take a look at the infill attractions.
 Lots of parks don’t add decoration to these rides, but world-class parks usually try to make them part of the total experience.
 That Disk’o Coaster is a good example, but the nearby Joker’s Funhouse is actually just as amazing.
 This is much more than a traditional fun house: there’s a creepy pre-show, they added a mirror maze and staff members do their best to add some scare moments.
 Of course, this isn’t the attraction which convinces me to travel all the way to Abu Dhabi.
 But it does make my day more complete, that’s for sure.

-Jet lag or not; I have the greatest respect for the geniuses who designed Warner Bros World.
+I have the greatest respect for the geniuses who designed Warner Bros World.
 They have created a world-class theme park.
-While talking about indoor theme parks, Toverland and Plopsa Indoor are the first things which come to my mind.
-Amusing places, but rather small-scaled and mostly focused on children.
+While talking about indoor theme parks, Toverland and Plopsa Indoor are the first things that come to my mind.
+These are nice places, but they’re rather small and mostly focused on children.
 Here in Abu Dhabi, however, it is proven that things can be done in a bigger and better way.
 The attractions are all grand, unique and elaborately decorated.
 Besides, these rides are placed in themed areas that match the quality of an average Disney park.
 Of course, that’s mainly due to the advantage of such a darkened space: thanks to artificial lighting, designers are able to create the perfect atmosphere at any given time of the day.
 That dangerous suburb of Gotham City would look a lot less convincing under a bright sun.
 And how would it feel to walk around Metropolis in the middle of an Arabian sandstorm?
 Not sure about that.